You want smart political talk without the meltdowns?

 We'll keep you informed and entertained without ruining your day.

-Join us every Tuesday and Thursday normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcast.
+Join us every Tuesday and Thursday, normally, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

 This is a special edition of the Sean Hannity Show.

-Day number one, 52.
+Day number 152.

-All right, our two, Sean Hannity Show, 800 941.
+Hour two, Sean Hannity Show, 800-941.

-Sean, if you want to be a part of the program, uh it is for most of us, uh, I think we've all had it being lied to and the government being so wrong so often on coronavirus.
+I think we've all had it, being lied to, and the government being so wrong so often on coronavirus.

-And I'll tell you, um, you know, um, I I always think for myself and the amount of pressure early on for me to tell people what to do and to you got to tell your audience to get vaccinated and and what is your status?
+And I'll tell you, you know, I always think for myself and the amount of pressure early on for me to tell people what to do and to, you got to tell your audience to get vaccinated.

-What do you mean what is my status?
+What do you mean, what is my status?

-How about it's none of your damn business is my status.
+None of your damn business is my status.

 I mean, it's ridiculous.

-But I thought deeply and and very hard about the issue of coronavirus and as this this pandemic changed over time and how wrong so many people have been from the get-go, especially Dr. Fauci's like the worst.
+But I thought deeply and very hard about the issue of coronavirus and as this pandemic changed over time and how wrong so many people have been from the get-go, especially Dr. Fauci's like the worst.

 And lo and behold, what does it turn out?

-And Biden promised the same thing, but you won't get COVID.
+And Biden promised the same thing.

 We've played that many, many times on this program.

-And one size fits all medicine is not scientific to me.
+And one-size-fits-all medicine is not scientific to me.

 Now what happens if you get it?